1kastner/conflowgen/docs/demo.rst

     feeder_service_name = "LX050"

-By using the :meth:`.add_large_scheduled_vehicle` method, we can define the attributes for our feeder service.
+By using the :meth:`.PortCallManager.add_large_scheduled_vehicle` method, we can define the attributes for our feeder service.

 * ``vehicle_type`` defines, that we deal with a feeder as the mode of transport.
 Other valid modes of transport are deep_sea_vessel, barge, or train.
 * ``service_name`` defines a fictional name for that service.